 Influenza, also known as the flu is a very contagious infection of the nose, throat, and lungs caused by the influenza virus.
 It is also sometimes called Influenza A or Influenza B.

 People often use the term “stomach flu” to describe a viral illness where vomiting or diarrhea are the main symptoms.
 This is incorrect, as the stomach symptoms are not caused by the flu virus.
-Flu infections are primarily respiratory infections, which is unfortunate as a major symptom of Covid-19 is respiratory difficulty.
+Flu infections are primarily respiratory infections.
 What we casually call the stomach flu is actually caused by food poisoning.

 Symptoms of Influenza

 The flu usually begins abruptly.
 Headache, fatigue and a dry cough are usually the initial symptoms of the flu.
 Muscles may ache and a sore throat may develop.
 A high fever may accompany a stuffy nose.
 Body temperature typically rises to between 102 to 106 degrees Farenheit.

 Other less typical symptoms that are associated with influenza are nasal discharge, wheezing, a rattling cough, chills, sweating, vomiting, dizziness and loss of appetite.

 If you are already ill with another chronic condition such as asthma or arthritis it may be more difficult to breathe while you have the flu.

 The fever usually lasts for a day or two but the entire illness usually runs its entire cycle in five to seven days.
 Usually between day 2 and day 4 of the illness the aches, pain and headaches subside and the respiratory symptoms such as the cough and runny nose increase.
 This is evidence of the body trying to rid of itself of the virus.